Supply and demand

 Futures Contract

-A Futures Contract is an agreement to buy or sell an asset at a predetermined price at a specified future date (hedging or speculation).
+A futures is a derivative contract in which two parties agree to buy or sell an asset at a preset price on a future date.

 FUD